fourTheorem/slic-watch/serverless-plugin/README.md

 The `topic` configuration must be configured with the ARN of an SNS Topic.
+Alarm configuration is _cascading_.
+This means any property is applied to lower levels where no override is present.
-Alarm configuration values may also be specified.
-These variables along with their defaults are shown in this sample configuration:
+Supported options along with their defaults are shown below.

 ```yaml